Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Experiments

 \subsection{Datasets and Evaluation Metrics}

-We select THUMOS14 and FineAction as our choices for TAD. \textbf{THUMOS14}~\cite{thumos14} is a classic dataset for TAD task, which contains 413 videos of 30 fps, containing 200 validation videos, and 213 test videos with labeled temporal annotations from 20 categories. \textbf{FineAction}~\cite{fineaction} is a newly collected large-scale fine-grained TAD dataset containing 57,752 training instances from 8,440 videos and 24,236 validation instances from 4,174 videos and 21,336 testing instances from 4,118 videos.
+We select \textbf{THUMOS14}~\citep{thumos14} and \textbf{FineAction}~\citep{fineaction} as our choices for TAD.
 For evaluation, we report the mean average precision (mAP) at different temporal intersections over union (tIoU) thresholds [0.3:0.1:0.7] for THUMOS14 and [0.5:0.05:0.95] for FineAction.
 Avg is the average mAP on these thresholds.

-We adopt two widely used TAS datasets~\cite{breakfast,gtea}. \textbf{Breakfast}~\cite{breakfast} is the largest and the most challenging dataset among TAS datasets with 1712 videos of 15 fps.
-A side-view camera records the videos in 18 different kitchens with 48 different actions. \textbf{GTEA}~\cite{gtea} contains 28 videos of 11 action classes of daily activities in a kitchen.
+We adopt two widely used TAS datasets~\citep{breakfast,gtea} called \textbf{Breakfast}~\citep{breakfast} and \textbf{GTEA}~\citep{gtea}.
 We use frame-wise accuracy (Acc), segmental edit score (Edit), and segmental overlap F1 score with threshold k/100, denoted as F1@k, to evaluate the performance.
-In order to align with other tasks, we do \textbf{NOT} perform 5-fold cross-validation adopted by other TAS works~\cite{asformer,mstcn,diffact}, and only report results from the first split.
+In order to align with other tasks, we do \textbf{NOT} perform 5-fold cross-validation adopted by other TAS works~\citep{asformer,mstcn,diffact}, and only report results from the first split.
+For GEBD, we adopt \textbf{Kinetics-GEBD}~\citep{kinetics-gebd} and \textbf{TAPOS}~\citep{tapos}.

-For GEBD, \textbf{Kinetics-GEBD}~\cite{kinetics-gebd} is a recently proposed benchmark, which is derived from Kinetics-400~\cite{k400} dataset.
-It contains 60K YouTube videos with 30 fps that depict various human actions. \textbf{TAPOS}~\cite{tapos} contains Olympics sports videos with 21 actions.
-There are 13,094 training action instances and 1,790 validation action instances.
 We use the F1 score under different Relative Distance thresholds [0.05 : 0.05 : 0.5] for quality measurement.
 Avg is the average F1 scores on these thresholds.
-Due to space limitation, we only report F1 score with a threshold of 0.05 and their average F1 score in the main text.
-See Appendix~\ref{sec:full_results_gebd} and Appendix~\ref{sec:full_results_generalization_gebd} for complete results about all thresholds in related experiments.
+Due to space limitation, we only report F1 score with a threshold of 0.05 and their average F1 score in some tables.
 We adopt \textbf{THUMOS14}, \textbf{Breakfast}, and \textbf{Kinetics-GEBD} to co-train our Temporal2Seq because they are the most representative in each task, and other datasets will appear in our ablation studies.